 What is flow rate?

 So again, what is flow rate?
 Flow rate is simply defined as how many gallons in one minute your well pump can pump from your well.
 Now this is determined generally by the size of your well pump.
-So larger pumps will pump more gallons per minute, smaller pumps less, also how deep your well is, and the pressure you have your pump set at.
+So larger pumps will pump more gallons per minute, smaller pumps less.
+This also depends on how deep your well is, and the pressure you have your pump set at.
 But for these purposes, what we’re talking about is how many gallons can flow in 1 minute from the well into your pressure tank.
 That will give you an idea of what your well flow rate is.

 So for instance, if you can fill a 5-gallon bucket in 60 seconds then you can consider you have 5 gallons per minute coming from your well pump.
 If you could fill that same 5-gallon bucket in 30 seconds then you could say you have 10 gallons a minute.
-You may have a submersible pump that has a variable speed and a pressure that is constant pressure system.
-Meaning that maintains a single fixed pressure in.

 Measuring flow rate